-- The curriculum covers the necessary didactic content for the entry-level EMT or paramedic - The curriculum includes necessary clinical experience for the entry-level EMT or paramedic The curriculum covers the necessary content for success on the National Registry of EMTs - The current and covers the necessary content for success on the reational (egistry of EWT's exam.
-The curricular is a cover success of the succes - The curriculum is an appropriate sequence of classroom, laboratory, clinical, and field internship activities - The curriculum provides for students to successfully complete each of the competencies by patient age, pathologies, complain, gender, and intervention - PARAMEDIC PROGRAM ONLY: The field internship provides the student with an opportunity to serve as team leader in a variety of pre-hospital advanced life support emergency medical situations
+- The curriculum covers the necessary didactic content for the entry-level EMT or paramedic - The curriculum includes necessary clinical experience for the entry-level EMT or paramedic The curriculum covers the necessary content for success on the National Registry of EMTs - The curriculum covers the necessary content for success on the reational (egistry of EWT's exam.
+The curriculum is an engeneration of closers are laboratory clinical and field interval - The curriculum is an appropriate sequence of classroom, laboratory, clinical, and field internship activities - The curriculum provides for students to successfully complete each of the competencies by patient age, pathologies, complain, gender, and intervention - PARAMEDIC PROGRAM ONLY: The field internship provides the student with an opportunity to serve as team leader in a variety of pre-hospital advanced life support emergency medical situations

-8. FINANCIAL RESOURCES \
+8. FINANCIAL RESOURCES